Off-Narrative-Labs/Tuxedo/wallet/README.md

 Let's "split" this coin by creating a transaction that spends it and creates two new coins worth 40 and 50, burning the remaining 10.

 ### Minting coins
-It is possible to mint the coins via wallet.
+It is possible to mint new coins with the wallet.
 We can optionally pass the amount and public key of the owner as arguments to mint_coins.
 If optional arguments are not passed below are the default values: the amount is 100 coin